 The student will complete 3 Discussions in this course.
 The student will post one thread of at least 500 words by 11:59 p.m.
 (ET) on Thursday of the assigned module.
 The student must then post 2 replies of at least 350 words by 11:59 p.m.
 (ET) on Sunday of the assigned module.
 For each thread, students must support their assertions with scholarly citations in Turabian format.
 Each reply must incorporate scholarly citation in Turabian format.
 Acceptable sources include the Bible, course materials, relevant scholarly sources, and scholarly databases.

 This proposal is for the research paper that will be written for this class.
 The student is free to research and write on any aspect of slavery/forced labor that falls within the chronological span of the course – to 1865 – regardless of geographical location.
 The research proposal is an explanation of the topic to be studied, the process by which a student answers a question of historical significance, and the principal sources for research.
 The annotated bibliography must include 15 secondary sources, 10 of which must be annotated.
 Proper Turabian formatting for the bibliography is required.

 The student will write a 700-800 book review on From Rebellion to Revolution by Eugene Genovese in current Turabian format.
 The student will only use the assigned book for this assignment.

-Each exam will cover the Reading & Study material for the module/week in which it is assigned and the previous module/week.
-Each exam will be open-book/open-notes, contain 2 essay questions and have a 2 hour time limit.
+Each quiz will cover the Learn material for the module in which it is assigned and the previous module(s).
+Each quiz will be open-book/open-notes, contain 2 essay questions and have a 2 hour time limit.
 Students are required to cite course materials used in their answers in proper Turabian format.
 Answers should be at least 400 words each.